aoifemurfe/Workout_Roulette/README.md

 6. [Wireframe  Pro:](https://wireframepro.mockflow.com)
     - Wireframe Pro was used to create the wireframes during the design process.
 7. [Flask](https://flask.palletsprojects.com/en/1.1.x/)
-    - Flas was  used to The following flask programs were used to allow interaction with the MongoDB database  and for regisration and login functionality eg generating password hash.
+    - Flash was used to allow interaction with the MongoDB database  and for regisration and login functionality eg generating password hash.
+The following flask programs were installed.
         -   click==7.1.2
         -   dnspython==2.0.0
         -   Flask==1.1.2